 We covered that update in last week’s post — in order to help make your decision to save the date for your early summer calendar.

-But as the AR Canada 2020 Call for Speakers remains open until March 16, many of the specific topics that will be covered at June’s event — once again held at the Westin Harbour Castle — have yet to be decided.
+But as the AR Canada 2020 Call for Speakers remains open until March 16, many of the specific topics that will be covered during September’s event — once again held at the Westin Harbour Castle — have yet to be decided.